Rogelio-Bustamante/ETL_Digital_Onboarding_Funnel_Optimization/README.md

 # ETL_Digital_Onboarding_Funnel_Optimization
-Designed and implemented an ETL pipeline on Databricks, orchestrated with Azure Data Factory, to analyze user behavior in a digital banking account opening process.
-Identified funnel drop-off points and generated insights to improve user-to-customer conversion.al funnel and generate insights to improve user-to-active-customer conversion rates.
+Design and implementation of an ETL pipeline on the Databricks platform, orchestrated with Azure Data Factory, aimed at analyzing and optimizing user behavior during the digital account opening process in a banking application.
+The objective was to identify drop-off points within the digital funnel and generate insights to improve user-to-active-customer conversion rates.

  ### Dashboard